urbanvikingr/content/content/tutorials/freecom/overview.md

 In the next couple of weeks, we are going to release increments of the final product along with tutorial chapters, teaching you how to build a fully-fledged application from scratch.
 Freecom will be powered by a Graphcool backend, thus making it a perfect opportunity for you to get started with [GraphQL](https://www.graphql.org) while discovering all major functionality of the Graphcool platform!

 The final project not only can be used in production, it also is a great reference project and starting point for your next GraphQL app!
+You can find the code for all the released chapters on [GitHub](https://github.com/graphcool-examples/freecom-tutorial).

 ## The "Stack"